 Less Visas For Family Members?

 As a green card lawyer, I am not a fan of the proposed changes.

 I believe when all is said is said and done under S.744, the pool of individuals eligible to immigrate via family members will shrink.

-Having assisted immigrants seeking family-based green cards for several years, it seems the road to legalization will become more difficult than ever before.
+Having assisted immigrants who have filed family-based I-130 visa petitions for several years, it seems the road to legalization will become more difficult than ever before.